Michael Romanoff: In popular culture

-Romanoff is referenced in 1941's Hellzapoppin', the film version of the famous Broadway musical revue.
+Romanoff is referred to in 1941's Hellzapoppin', the film version of the famous Broadway musical revue.
 In the film, Mischa Auer plays a "real Russian prince who is pretending to be a fake Russian prince."
 Although he is penniless, his deception gets him invited to high-society parties, where he can sponge off the guests and gorge himself on the food.
 He tells a fellow Russian expatriate, "Better that everyone should think I am a fake Russian prince.
 If they knew I was a real Russian prince, the novelty would wear off, and nobody would want me!"

 At an early point in the original 1947 version of Miracle on 34th Street, a doctor expresses the opinion that Kris Kringle is of no harm to anyone despite his insistence that he is Santa Claus.
 In a reference to Romanoff, the doctor compares Kringle to a well-known restaurant owner – whose name escapes him at the moment – who insists that he is a member of the Russian royal family, but is otherwise quite normal.

 Romanoff was one of several guest stars on The Jack Benny Program radio show on 8 January 1950.
 The episode featured Benny and other regular cast members attempting to solve a murder that had taken place at the Romanoff's in Beverly Hills.
 The episode is perhaps better known for having one of the longest laughs in the history of the series, based on a spoonerism of the name "Drew Pearson", pronounced "Drear Pooson", and quick thinking by the writers to incorporate the flub later in the program without telling Benny.

-Romanoff was the guest star on the December 8, 1950 "Selling the Tavern" episode of the Duffy's Tavern radio show.
+Romanoff was the guest star on the December 8, 1950, "Selling the Tavern" episode of the Duffy's Tavern radio show.
 In typical Tavern style, his claims of royalty are roundly mocked and even his small stature is joked about.

 Romanoff can also be heard as a contestant on the 28 November 1951 radio edition of the Groucho Marx quiz, You Bet Your Life.
 The television broadcast took place the next day.

 In April 1957, the Jayne Mansfield–Sophia Loren photo, was taken at Romanoff's restaurant.

+Romanoff's was where the original rat pack, Humphrey Bogart, Lauren Bacall, Sid Luft, Judy Garland, Katharine Hepburn and Frank Sinatra would congregate, Myrna Loy and her husband celebrated their divorce, and Hedda Hopper and Louella Parsons had their infamous reconciliation.

-In April 1957, he was a mystery guest on the television panel show What's My Line?.
+On April 14,1957, he was a mystery guest on the television panel show What's My Line?.

 In the 1960 film Strangers When We Meet Kirk Douglas and Barbara Rush are seen dining at Romanoff's restaurant.
 Mike Romanoff himself make an uncredited appearance.